 - Payments towards health, accident and personal liability insurance cover

-Under certain circumstances, scholarship holders may receive the following additional benefits:
+- Under certain circumstances, holders may receive the following additional benefits:

 - Monthly rent subsidy

-- To enable scholarship holders to learn German in preparation for their stay in the country, DAAD offers the following services:
+To enable holders to learn German in preparation for their stay in the country, DAAD offers the following services:

-- Allowance for a personally chosen German language course during the program period
+- Allowance for a personally chosen German language course during the period

 - Reimbursement of the fees for the TestDaF test which has either been taken in the home country after receipt of the Award Letter or in Germany before the end of the funding period